 Tuna Poke Platter

 “Poké in Hawaiian means to slice or cut into pieces; typically, a fish product,” says Chef Jerry Cline of Aloha Fish Co.
-The soy, sesame, ginger flavor of the tuna is great eaten with chopsticks and rice, but also served on big plantain chips for a party.
+This dish is great eaten with chopsticks and rice, but also served on big plantain chips for a party.
 Get high quality sushi grade tuna for this dish from locally owned and operated Aloha Fish Co.

 Ingredients